gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 the plot in its own window.

 > ## Changing shapes
 > Instead of (or in addition to) color, change the shape of the points so each Station has a different shape.
 (I'm not saying this is a great thing to do - it's just for practice!)
-HINT: Is size an aesthetic or a geometry?
+HINT: Is shape an aesthetic or a geometry?
 If you're stuck, feel free to Google it, or look at the help menu.
 > {: .source}
 >
 > > ## Solution